weiland/angularjs-boilerplate/README.md

-# Webapp HTML5 Boilerplate
+# Angular app Boilerplate

-Simple Frontend HTML5 Boilerplate with main focus on angular.js, ember.js and ampersand.js.
+Simple Angular.js Boilerplate
 This project is still in beta!

 (and it follows an entire novel! :scream: )